qewer33/queitite/REFERENCE.md

 For loops in quetite are used to iterate over iterable values (List and Str) with the `for value, index in list` syntax.
 The `index` identifier can be omitted if not required.

-The `break` and `continue` statements can be used inside a while loop to control loop iterations.

-The `break` and `continue` statements can be used inside a while loop to control loop iterations.
+The `break` and `continue` statements can be used inside a for loop to control loop iterations.

 ```rb
 # iterating over a list